bariggs15/HTML-and-CSS-Projects/README.md

 ### One Page Website
 This is fun, small project that I got to work on to display some of my various new programming skills combined with my history of being a physical therapist.
 This is an incomplete website, but has several CSS and HTML features.
-Below is some of the CSS that was involved and will continue to be edited over time.
+Below is some of the CSS that was involved and will continue to be edited over time:

     body {